Disputes and Investigations and Legal Management Consulting

-Frank McGuire is a director in the Washington, D.C. office and is part of the Disputes and Investigations practice.
-Frank has more than 19 years of experience in calculating economic damages and providing expert witness services, forensic accounting and fraud investigations, auditing and tax consulting.
+Frank McGuire is a director in the Washington, D.C. office and is a member of the firm’s Disputes and Investigations practice.
+Frank has more than 22 years of experience in calculating economic damages and providing expert witness services, leading forensic accounting and fraud investigations, financial statement auditing and tax consulting.

-Frank has substantial experience in commercial damages matters, conducting complex financial analyses and preparing expert reports for a variety of disputes including lost profits/breach of contract, securities litigation, lost earnings of persons, valuations, patent infringement, royalty audits, government contractor disputes, abusive tax shelters, FINRA disciplinary proceedings and business interruption insurance claims.
-Frank has been qualified and testified as an expert economic witness in Federal Court and in arbitration proceedings.
+Frank has substantial experience in commercial damages matters, conducting complex financial analyses and preparing expert reports for a variety of disputes including lost profits, lost earnings of persons, securities litigation, valuations, patent infringement, royalty audits, government contractor disputes, abusive tax shelters, alter ego analyses and business interruption insurance claims.
+Frank has been qualified and testified as an economic expert witness in Federal Court, State Court and in arbitration proceedings.

 Key litigation experience highlights include:

-- Preparing lost profits and/or reasonable royalty damages analyses in a variety of patent infringement matters involving products such as DC/DC power converters, paint stripping/lead abatement systems and a fluid management technology for slide preparation in medical labs;
+Prepared damages analyses in a variety of patent infringement matters involving products such as DC/DC power converters, paint stripping/lead abatement systems and a fluid management technology for slide preparation in medical labs; and

 Key forensic accounting investigation experience highlights include:

-- Leading the forensic audits of campaign finances for candidates in the 2010-2011 International Brotherhood of Teamsters (IBT) International Officers Election, on behalf of the United States Department of Justice;
+Led the forensic audits of campaign finances for candidates in the 2010-2011 and 2015-2016 International Brotherhood of Teamsters International Officers Elections;

-- Conducting an investigation into the questioned expenditure of more than $70 million in Federal Medicaid and Welfare funds by a state Department of Health and Human Services;
+Conducted an investigation into the questioned expenditure of more than $70 million in Federal Medicaid and Welfare funds by a state Department of Health and Human Services; and

-Frank received his B.A. in Economics from the University of Connecticut and his B.S. in Accounting from Eastern Connecticut State University.
+Frank received his BA in economics from the University of Connecticut and his BS in accounting from Eastern Connecticut State University.
+Frank is a frequent speaker, locally and nationally, on the subjects of economic damages and forensic accounting.